Save big (up to $1,875) on small business tools with our free membership, business.com+

 Every employee should have a detailed personnel file that includes any bullying offenses or infractions, as well as disciplinary actions taken.

-How does bullying impact small businesses?
+How does bullying in the workplace impact small businesses?

-As a business owner or manager, you should be concerned about workplace bullying for both financial and nonfinancial reasons.
 Here are the biggest ways bullying can negatively impact small businesses:

 • Negative employee performance: Bullying can have a major impact on employee mental health, which can eventually lead to anxiety, depression, burnout, disengagement and poor performance.
 This negatively impacts the employee as well as your entire organization.